 Although they resemble feeder goldfish, pupfish are among the most endangered species in the United States.
 Only thirty years ago, the species of pupfish in pools before me was believed extinct.
 That is, until 1986 when a researcher miraculously found 70 Shoshone pupfish in a drainage ditch.
 Jumping into action, the researcher developed a partnership between the state wildlife agency, the federal Bureau of Land Management, local environmental groups, and a private landowner with a desert spring and a willingness to help.
 The ditch-fish were moved into an isolated pool on the landowner’s private property.

 Even after their salvation, the Shoshone pupfish swam perilously close to extinction.
 A single mishap could have wiped out their genetic record forever.
 One almost did.
 The water level began to drop.
-The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of human-made streams and pools, constantly fed with circulating water and regularly cleaned.
+The partnership swiftly responded, raising money to expand the pupfish habitat which now consists of a series of human-made streams and pools, constantly fed with clean water.

 In all, the size of their habitat is not much larger than the swimming pool at the campground only a few steps away.
 But that small amount of care was enough for the Shoshone pupfish to thrive with a present-day population in the thousands.